tfitzpatrick0/Databases-MuseWebApp/README.md

 2. Improve the layout of home page $
 3. Improve the layout of the Spotify interactive page
 4. Improve the layout of the Spotify login page $
-5. Improve the layout of the admin login page $ (NEED TO REWORK ADD_ADMIN/MODS, AND LAYOUT OF INFO MSG)
+5. Improve the layout of the admin login page $ --> (NEED TO REWORK ADD_ADMIN/MODS, AND LAYOUT OF INFO MSG)
 6. Improve the layout of the demo page
 7. Incorporate better functionality for the add_admin/mods files
 8. Improve the layout of static html pages?
 9. Combine app.js and song.js into a single file
 10. Clean up the database and unused files
 11. Rename files to reflect their functionality

+FORMATTING:

+1. php section of login.php

 CMD + SHIFT + R to refresh browser cache